Help Us Meet the Methow’s Growing Long-Term Care Needs

 • Initiate an endowment to ensure sustainable support for financially vulnerable elders

-Generous donors have already pledged $16 million toward our $24 million budget.
+Generous donors have already pledged $11 million, with another $5 million pledge pending toward our $24 million budget.

 We must raise $8 million more over the next three years to achieve our vision.
 Our promise: We will always reserve 25% of our space for elders who lack the resources to afford our care.